yuqi-zhang/atomic-system-containers-quickstart/README.md

 > If any of these files is missing, then a default one is generated (for the runc configuration, runc spec is used, while the systemd default configuration file is hard coded in atomic)

-For more information, check out: http://scrivano.org/static/system-containers-demo
+For more info, the official blog post is located here: http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/

-The official blog post is located here: http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/
+The very first version of a system container can be found here: http://scrivano.org/static/system-containers-demo

 ## Requirements and Versioning

-Tested on fedora 24/Centos CI:
+Currently, system containers is supported by atomic CLI 1.12 or later, and is tested on feodra/centos/rhel (and atomic variants)

 - Upstream atomic repo is [HERE](https://github.com/projectatomic/atomic)
 - The container images can be found here: https://github.com/projectatomic/atomic-system-containers
-- runc must be installed. runc 1.0 release is **optional**, and can be found [HERE](https://github.com/opencontainers/runc).
-There are changes compared to previous versions which require different usage. (runc 0.0.9 and specification 0.4.0 is minimum requirement)
+- runc must be installed. runc 0.0.9 and specification 0.4.0 is minimum requirement
 - ostree must be installed and an ostree repo must be set up to store images (if no repo is specified, a default one will be created during installation)